 In the midst of the darkness and cold of winter, the Christmas holidays offer a bright spot.
-The festivities are colourful, including gaily wrapped packages, trees glittering with decorations and homes sparkling with lights.
+The festivities are colorful, including gaily wrapped packages, trees glittering with decorations and homes sparkling with lights.

 So, if you celebrate Christmas, don’t be a Grinch.
 Turn your home or apartment into a holiday delight with the help of these tips for selecting and hanging holiday lights.